cajohare/CompAxion/README.md

 ```
 @article{Chen:2021xxx,
     author = "Chen, Zhe and Kobakhidze, A. and O'Hare, C. A. J. and Picker, Z. S. C. and Pierobon, G.",
-    title = "{The companion axion model: photon couplings and constraints}",
+    title = "{Phenomenology of the companion axion model: photon couplings}",
     eprint = "2109.XXXX",
     archivePrefix = "arXiv",
     primaryClass = "hep-ph",